prestonharberts/bib/docs/other-translations.md

 ## Other Translations

-To use a different translation, generate a new Bible with my [BibleGateway-to-Obsidian script](https://github.com/prestonharberts/biblegateway-to-obsidian).
-(Note: not all translations are compatible with bib or BibleGateway-to-Obsidian.)
-Once generated, move only the `Scripture` folder into this repository and rename it to `bible` (lowercase).
+To use a different translation, generate a new Bible with my [BibleGateway-to-Obsidian script](https://github.com/prestonharberts/biblegateway-to-obsidian) (Note: not all translations are compatible with bib or BibleGateway-to-Obsidian).
+Once generated, move only the `Scripture` folder into the `bin` folder in this repository and rename it to `bible` (lowercase).

 Make sure you have `perl` and `cpan` are installed on your computer using your respective package manager, then run the following: